 - The Amazon Sapphire used to be called Avicularia diversipes until very recently, so you’ll still find plenty of information about this species under that name.

-- Since the AST has so many different colors, owners report that it’s a pleasure to watch them grow.
+- Since the Amazon Sapphire Tarantula has so many different colors, owners report that it’s a pleasure to watch them grow.
 Every molt looks different from the previous one, even if it’s just a little.

 Most people looking for an Amazon Sapphire Tarantula are drawn to its colors.
 It’s a great choice for a pet if you have experience with other tarantulas, but not recommended for absolute beginners.
 If you’re a beginner who wants to own a colorful species, the Antilles Pink Toe is a great choice.
 They’re more docile and just as colorful, so they’re a great way to get started with the hobby.

-However, if you’ve got some experience already and the beautiful colors of the AST are appealing to you, you should definitely not overlook this species.
+However, if you’ve got some experience already and the beautiful colors of this tarantula are appealing to you, you should definitely not overlook this species.